-Andreas Meyris, Associate Editor, is a PhD student at the George Washington University specializing in American labor and political history.
+Andreas Meyris, Editor, is a PhD student at the George Washington University specializing in American labor and political history.
 His dissertation will explore competing forms of American liberalism and transatlantic pacifism and social democracy prior to the New Deal.
 His areas of study also include political radicalism, extremism on the left and right, and the history of protest.
 Andreas is a native of Rochester, NY, attended Monroe Community College, and later received his BA in history and a specialization in adolescent education from the State University of New York at Geneseo in 2012.
 His paper “The Common Ground of the Ballot Box: Defining Americanism in Post World War I America” won a best paper prize from Phi Alpha Theta that same year.
 Since 2008, Andreas has worked as an educator, maintenance worker, Erie Canal tour guide, and legal assistant.
 He is currently a graduate fellow at the Eleanor Roosevelt Papers Project.
 Andreas currently resides in Falls Church, VA.
 He can be contacted here.

 Karen O’Brien, Editor, researches global socio-legal Indigenous research in connection with First Nations land and water and she works consistently to develop consciousness regarding First Nations contexts.
 Her publication entitled Petitioning for Land: The Petitions of First Peoples of Modern British Colonies, Bloomsbury (2019), investigates the expression of First Nations political request and offers an exploration of petitions that impart a position of autonomy and entitlement in adverse social conditions.
 Her research takes a focus on First Nations petitioning and treaties and especially that which relates to land and water rights.
 She is interested in global social and legal justice and activism and her research explores the mechanisms of collaboration and political transformation and seeks to draw attention to how people across the world transcend life’s hardships in the pursuit of justice.